Steve Smith (ice hockey, born April 30, 1963): The "own goal"

+That moment taught me very quickly that you can be knocked off that pedestal really fast.
+I approach it now instead from a standpoint of how lucky we really are to be around this game and how quickly it can be taken away.
+I always think of it like the line from 'The Godfather': It was the business that we chose.
+If I didn't choose a business where I could possibly be exposed, then I would never have had the possibility of being exposed.
+It doesn't define you as a person.
+It doesn't define you as an athlete or competitor.
+You have to understand that there's a possibility that things could go wrong within a game, and they certainly did.

 Coaching career

 Smith was an assistant coach with the Flames in 1997–98.
 He worked as a scout with the Chicago Blackhawks before spending four seasons on the Oilers coaching staff from 2010 to 2014.
 He was hired as an assistant coach of the Hurricanes in June 2014, and then as the assistant coach of the Sabres in July 2018.
 Smith, along with head coach Ralph Krueger were relieved of their duties by the Sabres on March 17, 2021.
 He was then hired by the New York Rangers minor league affiliate team the Hartford Wolf Pack as an assistant coach and was named their interim head coach when Kris Knoblauch was hired to be the Edmonton Oilers' head coach.

 Personal life

 Smith was born in Glasgow, Scotland, United Kingdom, but grew up in Cobourg, Ontario and has two brothers, David and Ian.

 He is married and has five children.
-His son, Barron Smith (born April 2, 1991), was selected by the Toronto Maple Leafs in the 7th round of the 2009 NHL Entry Draft.
+His son, Barron Smith (born April 2, 1991), was selected by the Toronto Maple Leafs in the 7th round of the 2009 NHL entry draft.